Influenza & Vaccinations

-Your country’s vaccination schedule is design to protect your child and it is especially important for individuals who have or had ANE occurrences to follow their physician’s recommendations in regards to all vaccinations such as rubella, measles, chickenpox.
+Your country’s vaccination schedule is designed to protect your child and it’s especially important for individuals who have or had ANE occurrences to follow their physician’s recommendations in regards to all vaccinations such as rubella, measles, influenza and chickenpox.
 With Influenza a trigger in many ANE cases, vaccinations are an issue close to the heart for many affected families.
 We have found that most Doctors recommend the seasonal influenza vaccinations for ANE patients.
-It is strongly recommended that “live” vaccinations are never administered , however please talk to your treating doctor for their individual recommendations.
+Please talk to your treating doctor for their individual recommendations for all vaccines.

 According to the World Health Organization (http://www.who.int/influenza/vaccines/en/):

 Vaccination is the most effective way to prevent infection and severe outcomes caused by influenza viruses.